mwehner2022/Mission-to-Mars/README.md

 ## **Resources**
 - Resources/ Mars Planet Science Website: https://redplanetscience.com/
-- Software: Jupyter Notebook, Visual Studio Code, Python, Pandas, Splinter, Beautiful Soup, WebDriver Manager, Matplotlib
+- Software: Jupyter Notebook, Visual Studio Code, Python, Pandas, Splinter, Beautiful Soup, WebDriver Manager, Matplotlib, DateTime

 ## **Results**
 The first objective was to gather news information on Mars.
 This was accomplished by identifying HTML elements on the Mars Planet Science Website and extracting pertinent information via automated browsing with Splinter and HTML parsing with Beautiful Soup.
 The information was scraped and saved to a list containing news article titles and article summaries.
 The list was saved to a json file to easily share with colleagues for further analysis.